ai-dock/base-image/README.md

 ## Run Locally

-A 'feature-complete' docker-compose.yaml file is included for your convenience.
-All features of the image are included - Simply edit the environment variables, save and then type `docker compose up`.
+A 'feature-complete' `docker-compose.yaml` file is included for your convenience.
+All features of the image are included - Simply edit the environment variables in `.env`, save and then type `docker compose up`.

 If you prefer to use the standard `docker run` syntax, the command to pass is `init.sh`.